Aiman-Abdullah/5330---DataBase/Assignment-2/Readme.md

 # achievement:
-1- design ER/EER schema diagram based upon the COVIDVACCINE 2- map the ER/EER schema design to a relational database schema, and create the tables corresponding to the relational schema using the ORACLE DBMS
+1- design ER/EER schema diagram based upon the COVIDVACCINE<br />
+2- map the ER/EER schema design<br />
+to a relational database schema, and create the tables corresponding to the<br />
+relational schema using the ORACLE DBMS <br />
-3- load some data into the database and apply certain update transactions and retrieval queries
+3- load some data into the database and apply<br />
+certain update transactions and retrieval queries<br />
-4- Write Trigger
+4- Write Trigger<br />
 # Tools:
-1- MySQL
+1- MySQL<br />
-2- Python ( To load / Update Records)
+2- Python ( To load / Update Records)<br />